nioo-knaw/cloud-genomics/_episodes/02-logging-onto-cloud.md

 ### Reviewing the Template

 A `template` consists of a set of attributes that define how a Virtual Machine should look like.
 For example, how many cores do you want your VM to have?
 How much RAM memory?
 What storage drives to attach?
 Which network connections, etc. ?
-You will have to adapt the `template` you imported from the _Apps_ list, so that the VM(s) you create out of it meet the requirements you have.
+You can adapt the `template` you cloned, so that the VM(s) you create out of it meet the requirements you have.

 For this part of the course, we would like you to edit the imported `template` following these steps: